What is an NFT and Why I have decided to put my Photography on a Blockchain.

 That one Question Photographers ask about NFTs

 If there is one question, I see getting asked by Photographers about NFTs, it is about copyright.
 Who keeps the copyright to an image that is sold as an NFT?
 The simple answer is the photographer does.
+This is absolutely not a new phenomenon in Art.
+You have the option of transferring rights but by default, the artist always owns the copyright to their art.
 What you are selling is technically a variant of this product.
-You the photographer keep the rights and can still produce physical copies but on a blockchain, it belongs to the owner’s collection.
-So, the NFT gives blockchain ownership but not the copyright to your image.
+The original copy on the blockchain.

 My Photographic Style